gibfredg13/factory/README.md

 This is the repo for the Factory workshop.

+## Dashboard Server

+To install dashboard `chmod +x dashboardctf/installdahs.sh` and run it

 ## copying the images to the pi

 Thanks to [unregistry](https://github.com/psviderski/unregistry), we can copy using `ssh`.
 Don't forget to enable using `systemctl start ssh` on the pi.